qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog312/index.rst

 Feature: Random marker fill symbol layer type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This commit adds a new fill symbol layer type "Random marker fill".
+This feature adds a new fill symbol layer type "Random marker fill".
 It
 allows polygon features to be rendered using a marker symbol placed
 at random locations within the polygon boundary.